-At Capstone Dental, we want to share our knowledge and information with everyone.
+At Capstone Dental, we firmly believe in patient education and that’s why we want to share our knowledge and information with everyone.
 The better educated we are about our mouth, gums and teeth, the better we know how to look after them and the healthier they remain.
 And the healthier our gums and teeth are, the less it costs for our dental visits and also the more comfortable the visits to the dentist will be.

 If you want to know how to brush your teeth better, please read a previous article on Best Techniques on how to brush your teeth

 If you want to know how to floss your teeth better, please read our Tips on how to floss your teeth